 … or it took a while to get here 😀

-This project is fully lead by Willy/Lamers with my minor participation.
+This project is fully led by Willy/Lamers with my minor participation.

-It all started with an idea to create the most convenient modern USB mouse adapter for as many retro machines as possible.
+It all started with the idea to create the most convenient modern USB mouse adapter for as many retro machines as possible.

 Willy started working on it in his spare-time six years ago.
 The project goals were simple.